VForWaTer/tool-specs/docs/parameter.md

 ### `type`

 The `type` field is the only mandatory field.
-Every parameter needs a data-type.
+Each parameter needs a data-type.
 Allowed data-types include:

 * string